sumoncse19/mongoose-starter/README.md

-# Car Wash Booking System
+# Mongoose Starter

 ## Project Overview

-The Car Wash Booking System is a backend service designed to handle user bookings for car wash services.
+The Mongoose Starter is a backend service designed to handle user bookings for Mongoose Starter services.
 It includes functionalities for managing users, services, slots, and bookings.
 The project is built using `Express.js`, `Mongoose`, `Zod` for validation, `Yarn` as the package manager and here used `Husky` for checking pre-commit.

 ## Features